hiitiger/cppstorm/readme.md

 ## usage
-* need VS2017 or later
+* need MSVC2019 or later
-* use qmake for project configuration
+* some part is just experiment
+* been used in several projects that sum up to 100M users